Doing Password Complexity Wrong

 I just made an account on yet another web service.
 On the suggestion of my

-password manager, I attempted to use the password “W:9[$X*F
+password manager, I attempted to use the password “W:9[$X*F”.
+It was

 rejected because “Password must contain at least one non-alphabet character,